 4. I then let the chocolate cool for about 15 minutes or when it reached 90 degrees.
 I used my infrared thermometer to check the temperature.
 It really is a great tool to have when working with chocolate.
 So if you do a lot of work with chocolate, I would definitely recommend getting one.

-5. Next it’s time to beat the sugar and butter together until it resembles wet sand, like in the picture above.
+5. Next it’s time to beat the sugar and butter together until it resembles wet sand.

 6. Then I added the eggs and vanilla extract until completely combined.

 7. Then I added the melted chocolate, and mixed that until completely combined.

 8. Then I added the flour mixture, slowing add it so I didn’t have flour flying back up in my face.